pranavpahuja/pranavpahuja/README.md

 - 🔭 I’m currently working on **client projects**

-- 👨‍💻 All of my projects are available at [pranavpahuja.com](pranavpahuja.com)
+- 👨‍💻 Some of my projects are available here, or at [pranavpahuja.com](pranavpahuja.com)

 - 💬 Ask me about **Python, automation, data analytics, retail solutions**